 Insurance

-Unless otherwise agreed with Gavi, the Government shall maintain, where available at a reasonable cost, all risk property insurance on the Programme assets (including vaccines and vaccine related supplies) and comprehensive general liability insurance with financially sound and reputable insurance companies.
+In agreement with Gavi, the Government shall maintain, where available at a reasonable cost, all risk property insurance on the Programme assets (including vaccines and vaccine related supplies) and comprehensive general liability insurance with financially sound and reputable insurance companies.
 The insurance coverage shall be consistent with that held by similar entities engaged in comparable activities.

 Indemnity